 If a case or project will extend slightly beyond fifty (50) hours, students are strongly encouraged to complete the assignment.
 However, students are not required by the College of Law to work beyond fifty (50) hours to fulfill the Gillis Long Pro Bono Program option to the Law and Poverty requirement.
 Please take this into account when making assignments.

 C. Avoiding Unauthorized Practice of Law By Students

-By accepting a Loyola University School of Law student for pro bono work, the Placement Sponsor also acknowledges that the Gillis Long Student Pro Bono Program is not a clinical program.
+By accepting a Loyola University College of Law student for pro bono work, the Placement Sponsor also acknowledges that the Gillis Long Pro Bono Program is not a clinical program.